Skip to main content

 How much does it cost to monitor Amazon prices?

-Thirdwatch's Amazon Scraper charges $0.002 per product on the FREE tier and drops to $0.001 at GOLD volume — 2-5x cheaper than competing Amazon scrapers on Apify.
-A 50-query daily price-monitoring sweep at 100 results each costs $10 at FREE pricing.
-Hourly cadence is roughly $250/month — well below typical retail-monitoring SaaS subscriptions.
+Thirdwatch's Amazon Scraper uses pay-per-product pricing with volume tiers, so cost scales with how much data you pull and drops at higher tiers — materially cheaper than competing Amazon scrapers on Apify.
+A 50-query daily price-monitoring sweep at 100 results each is well within budget for active price ops; hourly cadence stays well below typical retail-monitoring SaaS subscriptions.

 Which Amazon marketplaces does the actor support?